crystal-lang/crystal/_posts/2013-09-04-happy-birthday-crystal.md

 Did you know that [String](https://github.com/manastech/crystal/blob/master/std/string.cr) is implemented in Crystal itself?
-There's just very small magic to make it have the length and pointer to the chars buffers, but everything else it built on top of that.
+There's just very small magic to make it have the length and pointer to the chars buffers, but everything else is built on top of that.

 **Symbols**